Why Most Home Warranties Don't Cover Your Roof

 When It's Worth It

-- You live in a wet or high-humidity climate — increased moisture exposure accelerates shingle and flashing deterioration
+- You live in a wet or high-humidity climate, where moisture accelerates shingle and flashing deterioration

 - You don't have funds set aside for unexpected home repairs

-- The add-on is low cost — at $6–$8/month, the break-even point is just one service call avoided per year
+- The add-on is low cost, since at $6 to $10 per month, the break-even point is just one service call avoided per year

 When It May Not Be Worth It

-- Your roof is less than 10 years old — newer roofs rarely develop wear-and-tear leaks
+- Your roof is less than 10 years old and unlikely to develop wear-and-tear leaks

-- Your HOA covers exterior maintenance — check your HOA agreement first
+- Your HOA covers exterior maintenance (always check your HOA agreement first)

 - Your homeowners insurance policy already covers the types of damage you're most at risk for

-- Coverage caps are too low — if your policy caps out at $500, that may not even cover a basic flashing repair plus the service fee
+- Coverage caps are too low to be meaningful (a $500 cap may not even cover a basic flashing repair plus the service fee)

-The math generally favors purchasing the add-on if your roof is aging and the monthly cost is under $10 — especially when bundled with an existing home warranty plan you're already paying for.
+The math generally favors purchasing the add-on if your roof is aging and the monthly cost is under $10, especially when bundled with an existing home warranty plan you're already paying for.
+Use our home warranty cost guide to see how add-on pricing fits into your overall annual budget.

 Frequently Asked Questions